SubmarinerApp/Submariner/README.md

 * Inspector window has been improved
   * You can now switch between now playing and current selection with a tab view.
   * Playlist information can be viewed and edited.
+* Fix the null cover being used for system now playing information.

 ### Version 3.1.1